 [AY259] Reading Ethnography The ethnographic genre is unique to anthropology.
 Through focused reading and discussion of four to five ethnographies grouped around a particular theme, students will develop analytic and critical reading skills.
 Each semester will offer a different theme, such as biotechnology, mobility, and auto-ethnography.
 We will focus on the form and genre of the assigned ethnographies, engage in close textual analysis, and read comparatively.
 Prerequisite: Anthropology 112.
 Two credit hours.

 [AY261] Japanese Language and Culture Listed as East Asian Studies 261.
-Fulfills anthropology's culture area requirement.
 Four credit hours.
 S.

-AY268f Politics of Satire and Humor in Modern China Listed as East Asian Studies 268.
-Fulfills anthropology's culture area requirement.
+[AY268] Politics of Satire and Humor in Modern China Listed as East Asian Studies 268.
 Four credit hours.
-S, I. Zhang
+S, I.

 [AY276] African-American Culture in the United States Listed as American Studies 276.
-Fulfills anthropology's culture area requirement.
 Four credit hours.
 S, U.

-[AY278] Language and Gender Listed as East Asian Studies 277.
+AY298s Language, Gender, and Sexuality: East Asian Languages Listed as East Asian Studies 298.
 Four credit hours.
 S, I. Abe

-AY339f Asian Pacific Modernities Dramatic changes, particularly in the latter half of the 20th century, have transformed social and cultural expectations throughout the Asia Pacific region.
+[AY339] Asian Pacific Modernities Dramatic changes, particularly in the latter half of the 20th century, have transformed social and cultural expectations throughout the Asia Pacific region.
 Across Asia, everyday life is profoundly shaped by processes of globalization and powerful discourses of modernity.
 What does it require to make oneself a modern citizen in Thailand, Japan, China, or the Philippines?
 How do people live, shop, and entertain themselves on a daily basis?
 Through case studies and independent research, students explore the region's dynamic social and cultural transformations, with particular emphasis on East and Southeast Asia.
-Fulfills anthropology's culture area requirement.
 Prerequisite: Anthropology 112.
 Four credit hours.
-Mills

-AY341s Culture, Mobility, Identity: Encounters in the African Diaspora Use of text, film, food, and music to examine how African and African-descended people made and remade the modern world.
+[AY341] Culture, Mobility, Identity: Encounters in the African Diaspora Use of text, film, food, and music to examine how African and African-descended people made and remade the modern world.
 Surveys how past and present cultural practices dialogically shaped the formation, transformation, and flows of the diaspora.
 Attention to the dynamics of circulation, contact, exchange, and estrangement facilitates travels through the Afro-Atlantic world.
 Inquiry into archives and other sites of memory enables consideration of the scale, scope, and impact of black action and imagination.
-Fulfills anthropology's culture area requirement.
 Prerequisite: Anthropology 112 or American Studies 276.
 Four credit hours.
-S, I. Bhimull
+S, I.

 AY344f Black Radical Imaginations A seminar about the complex history of black radical imagination.
 Explores how black people have long used imagination as a strategy for survival, resistance, emancipation, liberation, and to create worlds of joy and love.
 It is concerned with black intellectual activism in the African diaspora and examines a range of cultural movements against racialized forms of oppression, including black surrealism and Afrofuturism.
-The Presence of the Past humanities theme course.
 Prerequisite: American Studies 276 or Anthropology 112.
 Four credit hours.
 Bhimull

 [AY352] Global Activism: From Socialist Internationalism to Today Listed as Global Studies 352.
 Four credit hours.
 S.

 [AY353] Globalization and Human Rights in China Listed as East Asian Studies 353.
-Fulfills anthropology's culture area requirement.
 Four credit hours.
 S.

-AY355s Aging and Public Policy in East Asia Listed as East Asian Studies 355.
+[AY355] Aging and Public Policy in East Asia Listed as East Asian Studies 355.
 Four credit hours.
-S, I. Zhang
+S, I.

 [AY361] Militaries, Militarization, and War Examines the ways in which military conflict and institutions shape and are shaped by cultural, economic, and political forces in contemporary societies, especially in the Americas.
 Topics include the role of military service in creating and reinforcing gender norms, citizenship, and national identities; the ways in which war and militarized violence are experienced and commemorated; and ongoing controversy over counterinsurgency, internal defense, and modern forms of warfare.
 Students will develop their ethnographic skills through research and presentations.
 Formerly offered as Anthropology 398B.
 Prerequisite: Anthropology 112.
 Four credit hours.
 S.

-[AY373] The Anthropology of Gender and Sexuality Gender and sexuality represent fundamental categories of human social and cultural experience; in every human society, understandings about gender and sexuality constitute powerful aspects of individual identity that shape and are shaped by key aspects of social relations and cultural belief.
+AY373f The Anthropology of Gender and Sexuality Gender and sexuality represent fundamental categories of human social and cultural experience; in every human society, understandings about gender and sexuality constitute powerful aspects of individual identity that shape and are shaped by key aspects of social relations and cultural belief.
 Yet specific beliefs and social structures vary tremendously across cultures.
 An investigation of the varied ethnography of gender and sexuality as well as important theoretical concerns: how meanings are attached to the human body, production and reproduction of gender hierarchies, and processes by which gender and sexual meanings (and associated social forms) may be transformed or contested in societies.
-Prerequisite: Anthropology 112 and a 200-level or higher anthropology course.
+Prerequisite: Anthropology 112 and one other anthropology course.
 Four credit hours.
 U. Mills

 [AY374] Public Anthropology An exploration of innovative ways in which anthropology is used for proactive, public engagement in policy implementation and transformative social action.
 We review the history of disciplinary efforts at public engagement and experiment with our own approaches to engagement using ethnography, cultural critique, and collaborative methodologies.
 Students will develop oral and written communication skills through individual and collaborative projects, experiment with different ethnographic genres, and assess the effectiveness of different approaches to public engagement.
 Prerequisite: Anthropology 112.
 Four credit hours.

-AY455s Intervention: The Ethics and Politics of Humanitarianism Listed as Global Studies 455.
+AY455f Intervention: The Ethics and Politics of Humanitarianism Listed as Global Studies 455.
 Four credit hours.
-S. Halvorson
+S. El-Shaarawi

-AY457f Insurgent Mobility Lab: Migrants, Activists, the Balkan Route Listed as Global Studies 457.
+[AY457] Insurgent Mobility Lab: Migrants, Activists, the Balkan Route Listed as Global Studies 457.
 Four credit hours.
-S, I. Razsa
+S, I.

 [AY466] Technocultures Through intensive ethnographic reading and discussion, we will address a set of questions: How have recent technological innovations shaped personhood and social life?
 How have infrastructural technologies like hydraulics and electrical grids shaped citizenship and democracy?
 How have reproductive technologies altered understandings of the body and the family?
 How have algorithmic technologies changed food production, public education, the financial sector, and border security?
 How have recent technological innovations impacted inequality, racism, and other forms of social difference?
 And how have techno-fantasies offered novel visions of social organization?
 Prerequisite: Senior standing as an anthropology major or minor.
 Four credit hours.